 - You can have different application pool settings for different applications.

-At first place, you should have web server with the enough resources.
-Now, give the application an above-average amount of memory and monitor it for a few days, under normal usage.
-This will give you better estimate of the resource requirements of this application.
-Now, decrease the application memory gradually.
-Meanwhile, continue measuring the impact of the changes.
-Determine lowest amount of memory at which your Website gives the Optimal performance.
-This specific memory amount is memory requirement of your application.
+First, you should have a web server with enough resources.
+Now, give the application an above-average amount of memory and monitor it for a few days under normal usage.
+This will provide you with a better estimate of the resource requirements of this application.

+Determine the lowest amount of memory at which your website gives the Optimal performance.
+This specific memory amount is a memory requirement of your application.

-Please follow our step by step guidance here.
+Please follow our step-by-step guide here.

 → Looking to change the application pool of your website?

 Please refer to the Change IIS application pool article for more details.